stnolting/neoTRNG/README.md

 As soon as the last bit of the _enable shift register_ is set to one the sampling unit is enabled.
 This unit implements a "John von Neumann Randomness Extractor" to de-bias the obtained random data.
-It provides an additional 2-bit shift register that samples the **final random bit**, which is computed by XORing the synchronous random data outputs of all cells.
-In every second cycle the extractor evaluates the two sampled bits.
+It provides an additional 2-bit shift register that samples the **final random bit**, which is computed by XORing the synchronous random data output of all cells.
+In every second cycle the extractor evaluates the two sampled bits to check non-overlapping pairs of bits for _edges_.

-If an _edge_ is detected (`01` or `10`) the data bit from the extractor is sampled by the final sampling shift register and a bit counter is incremented.
-This data bit is set high on a rising edge (`01`) and set low on a falling edge
+If a rising edge is detected (`01`) a `0` is sampled by the final data byte shift register.
+If a falling edge is detected (`10`) a `1` is sampled by the final data byte shift register.
+In both cases a 3-bit wide bit counter is also increment.
-(`10`).
-In any other case (`11` and `00`) the data sampling shift register and the bit counter stay unaffected.

-Whenever the 8 bits are sampled by the sampling unit the module's `valid_o` signal is set for one clock cycle indicating a valid data byte in `data_o`.
+If no edge is detected, the data sampling shift register and the bit counter stay unaffected.
+Whenever the 8 bits are sampled by the sampling shift register the module's `valid_o` signal is set high for one clock cycle indicating a valid data byte in `data_o`.

 The RTL diagram (Intel Quartus RTL Viewer) of the whole neoTRNG unit is shown below.
 The three green blocks are the entropy cells.

 ![top_rtl_view](https://raw.githubusercontent.com/stnolting/neoTRNG/main/img/neoTRNG_rtl.png)

-:warning: Keeping the neoTRNG _permanently enabled_ will increase dynamic power consumption and might also cause local heating of the FPGA chip.
-Of course this highly depends on the actual configuration of the TRNG.

 ## Evaluation